finvernizzi/mplane/README.md

 The base mPlane library implements the mPlane Information Model elements that can be used to build messages to be carried on top of any protocol of choice (SSH, HTTP,...).
 A nodejs HTTPS API has been implemented for basic usage (create and read elements) and can be find [here](https://github.com/finvernizzi/mplane_http_transport.git).

+#EXAMPLES
+A complete set of basic omponents are ready to use [here](https://github.com/finvernizzi/mplane_components).

 #Documentation